-FRD 103 requires all non-financial physical assets to be subsequently measured using the revaluation model, except for certain limited circumstances, where prior written approval for certain assets was given by the Assistant Treasurer to be measured using historical cost.
+FRD 103 requires all non-financial physical assets to be subsequently measured using the revaluation model, except for certain limited circumstances, where prior written approval for certain assets was given by the Minister for Finance to be measured using historical cost.
 These assets are phasing out or in transition towards the revaluation model.